w3scout/contao-googlebusinessreviews-bundle/README.md

 ## (*) Known limitations:
 the Google Places API returnes max.
 5 reviews.<br>
-If you need more, you need to request access to the Business Profile API: https://developers.google.com/my-business/content/overview?hl=de
+If you need more, you need to request access to the Business Profile API: https://developers.google.com/my-business/content/overview?hl=de (not supported yet)